How To Write A Business Memo + PDF Template

 Actions Request

 The driver of the van would act as the salesperson, and we would, of course, have copies of our complete catalog so that mail orders could be taken as well.
 Please let me know your thoughts about this proposal.
 If you wish, I can explore the matter further and generate cost and sales estimates.
-(Clear closing that asks for specific action.)
+(Clear closing statement that asks for specific action.)

-Memo format PDF example
+Memo Format PDF Example

 Notice the format: